osu-com-rit/Conflux-Loader/README.md

 Medicine.

 Conflux Loader was heavily inspired by the "Shazam" (Stanford School of Medicine) and "Javascript Injector" (Günther Rezniczek) REDCap External Modules.
+Conflux Loader's distribution includes a copy of a file sourced from the Shazam REDCap External Module (see the *"Shazam: Inclusion and License"* section of this README for more information).

 The development of Conflux Loader was supported, in part, by The Ohio State University's Center for Clinical and Translational Science.
 The content is